angular/protractor/docs/tutorial.md

 Prerequisites
 -------------

 Protractor is a [Node.js](http://nodejs.org/) program.
 To run, you will need to have Node.js installed.
 You will download Protractor package using [npm](https://www.npmjs.org/), which comes with Node.js.
 Check the version of Node.js you have by running `node --version`.
-It should be greater than v0.10.0.
+Then, check the [compatibility notes] (https://github.com/angular/protractor#compatibility) in the Protractor README to make sure your version of Node.js is compatible with Protractor.

 By default, Protractor uses the [Jasmine](http://jasmine.github.io/) test framework for its testing interface.
 This tutorial assumes some familiarity with Jasmine, and we will use version 2.3.